24pullrequests/24pullrequests/CONTRIBUTING.md

-# Contributing to 24PullRequests
+# Contributing to 24 Pull Requests

-You want to contribute to 24PullRequests?
+You want to contribute to 24 Pull Requests?
 That's great!
 Here are a couple of guidelines that will help you contribute.
 Before we get started: Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 #### Overview